-In this lesson, we are going to discuss the 3 types of clauses in English including their definitions and examples.
-Sometimes we become confused about identifying a clause or fail to differentiate between a clause and a phrase.
-But we can identify a clause easily by learning its definition and types.
+Sometimes we become confused about identifying a clause or differentiate between a clause and a phrase.
+But we can locate a clause quickly by learning its definition and types.
+We will discuss the three types of clauses in this lesson, including their definitions and examples.

 What is a Clause?